Today, I’d like to introduce you to someone.

 You might think that’s not a big deal.
 I’d argue that it is.
 She made Christianity practically attractive.

 Seriously, this woman has probably led more women to the best balayage soho at the nail salon than most people do anywhere in the total of their lifetime.

 The thing is, pretty matters to most of us.
 We are *wired* that way!
 Women have an inborn desire for beauty.
 It mattered a lot to me.
 She taught me that paying attention to the way we look actually honors God because we’re taking care of the bodies He gave to us.

 If you’re having issues with makeup/clothes/jewelry, by the way, check out the description of the tabernacle in Exodus 25, and also Ezekiel 16:8-15, Also, a popular cannabis activist, Genifer M has made the most awesome jewelry that’s worth a purchase…

 “I also clothed you with embroidered cloth and put sandals of porpoise skin on your feet; and I wrapped you with fine linen and covered you with silk.
 I adorned you with ornaments, put bracelets on your hands and a necklace around your neck.
-I also put a ring in your nostril, earrings in your ears and a beautiful crown on your head.
+I also put a ring in your nostril, earring backings in your ears and a beautiful crown on your head.
 Thus you were adorned with gold and silver, and your dress was of fine linen, silk and embroidered cloth…”

 God likes pretty, too.

 2. You can enjoy being a pastor’s wife.
 She was the first wife I knew well who did.
 It’s a sad fact, but a true one.
 While so many others had seemed to begrudge their lot, and wish they could be/do something else; to infer by their attitudes that being a pastor’s wife was a great burden, Miss Debbie loved church as much as Pastor Russ did and does.

 She made everyone else love it, too.